my2iu/SharedServerPhpEditor/README.md

     > sudo sh html/createRootPage.sh

-This will install xsltproc, and then use xslt to create a webpage of users from `userpasswords.txt` and store it at `/var/www/html/index.html`
+This will install **xsltproc**, and then use xslt to create a webpage of users from `userpasswords.txt` and store it at `/var/www/html/index.html`.
+Students now just have to go to your server with their web browser, and they'll be able to get started.